janheinrichmerker/material-intro/README.md

             }
         });

-        /* Add a listener to detect ehen users try to go to a page they can't go to */ addOnNavigationBlockedListener(new OnNavigationBlockedListener() {
+        /* Add a listener to detect when users try to go to a page they can't go to */ addOnNavigationBlockedListener(new OnNavigationBlockedListener() {
             @Override
             public void onNavigationBlocked(int position, int direction) {